-Hearings to start in Uruguay anti-smoking suitFebruary 4th, 2013 in Other /
+Hearings to start in Uruguay anti-smoking suitFebruary 4, 2013 in Medicine & Health / Other

 Uruguay faces its first hearings in the French capital this week in a lawsuit filed by US tobacco giant Philip Morris International against its anti-smoking laws, an official said Monday.